 We have several libraries in school and children are encouraged to borrow books to read for pleasure and information.
-We ask parents to read with their children at least three times every week and record this in their home/school reading log.

 Lending Libraries: Children may choose "Home books" to share with their parents or read independently.
 Parental help is always welcome to maintain these areas.
 Please contact the office if you are able to offer your services.
 If books are lost or damaged, we would very much appreciate payment towards their replacement.